The European Business History Association (EBHA) Dissertation Prize

 The dissertation and accompanying documentation as specified above must be submitted by email to donze@econ.osaka-u.ac.jp

-The deadline for application for the prize is January 15, 2022.
+The deadline for application for the prize is January 30, 2024.
 Dissertations submitted after this date or submitted without a summary and a documentation of acceptance, will not be considered further.

-Members of the 2022 EBHA Dissertation Prize Committee
+Members of the 2024 EBHA Dissertation Prize Committee

-Pierre-Yves Donzé (Chair), Osaka University
+Pierre-Yves Donzé, Osaka University

 Judgement criteria